iagsalazar1-cs/iagsalazar1-cs/README.md

-# Hello, my name is Ivan Salazar.
+# Hello, my name is Ivan Salazar

 <a href="https://linkedin.com/in/ivan-a-salazar1"><img src="https://img.shields.io/badge/-LinkedIn_Profile-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 A results-oriented professional with a proven background in high-stakes customer service, now leveraging a new foundation in IT and cybersecurity.
-Skilled in network security, systems troubleshooting, and security protocols, with hands-on experience using Wireshark, Splunk, Windows Server, and Active Directory.
-I'm actively seeking an entry-level position in IT Help Desk, Network Administration, or Cybersecurity Analysis.
+Skilled in network security, systems troubleshooting, and security protocols, with hands-on experience using **Wireshark, Splunk, Windows Server, and Active Directory.** I'm actively seeking an entry-level position in **IT Help Desk, Network Administration, or Cybersecurity Analysis.**

 ---